JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 * If you use Eclipse: run `./gradlew eclipse`
 * If you use IntelliJ: No extra setup is required
 * In rare cases you might encounter problems due to out-dated automatically generated source files.
 Running `./gradlew clean` deletes these old copies.
 Do not forget to run at least `./gradlew eclipse` or `./gradlew build` afterwards to regenerate the source files.
-* './gradlew tasks' shows many other runnable tasks.
+* `./gradlew tasks` shows many other runnable tasks.

 ### Building it into your IDE
 * Open Eclipse (or your preferred IDE)